Major-League-Summer-Baseball/mlsb-platform/README.md

 (instead of in-memory database / simple cache).
 The flask app will restart anytime changes are made to the app source code since docker-compose use a volume between the docker container and the code repository.
+Just a note about the DATABASE_URL if using docker and want your database to be some database on your local machine then do not use localhost but instead use your local IP address.

 To bring the docker stack down just use the following:
 ```